Trump, in Pennsylvania, urges support for GOP House candidate; he also takes swipe at NBC's Chuck Todd

 "He can say, 'I love President Trump.'
 I don't want to meet him.
 I might like him," the president quipped.

-He warned that although Lamb has voiced his opinion against Pelsoi, if Democrats do win control, Lamb will surely “vote the party line.”
+He warned that although Lamb has voiced his opinion against Pelosi, if Democrats do win control, Lamb will surely “vote the party line.”

 The president noted that Lamb and Saccone have both endorsed his new tariffs on steel and aluminum.
 But he made clear that tariffs "are my baby" and are not supported by Democrats.
 Plenty of Republicans do, as well.
 But the president said the policy is evidence of his defense of the working class.